 And that’s why Notepad is still like this.

 Now, on the other hand, in business life, “Customer is always right”, which means even if he or she isn’t!
 I mean according to given principles or standards.
 But in software industry, which seems like chemical industry, because of its complex and critical nature first, and its deep and unexpected effects in human being secondly, you can’t follow this rule simply here.

 A sophisticated software-designer can offer far more than what user could imagine.
 He or she can offer user capabilities and functions user wouldn’t imagine before.

 As an example, I wouldn’t imagine —as a user— that it could be possible to show a bidirectional text in one plain-text file, so I didn’t even ask myself if there’s a solution for it or not.
-But when I saw such a solution for the first time in a real software, which was GEdit, I was very grateful to open source community for their unexpected help and solution.
+But when I saw such a solution for the first time in a real software, which was GEdit, I was very grateful to open source community for its unexpected help and solutions.

 Another example was the approach of showing Find function in Adobe Acrobat 7.0 and FireFox.